azhiya/what-is-css-hauwa/README.md

 There should be one assement item (or more) for each objective listed above.
 Each assessment item should support an objective; there should be none that don't.

-**You can use CSS to:**
+**CSS:**

+1. Specifices how documents are presented to a user
+2. Changes the colour and size of a HTML element
+3. Defines the position of a HTML element on a page
+4. All of the above

+**Answer:** 4\.
+Correct answer

+**The anatomy of CSS consists of:**

-1. Option
+1. Selector, color, value
-2. Option
+2. Value, selector, property
-3. Option
+3. Selector, property, value
-4. Option
+4. Color, value, selector

 **Answer:** 3\.
 Correct answer

 **You can use the font-size property to:**

-1. Option
-2. Option
-3. Option
-4. Option
+1. Control the size of a font
+2. Set the font to small, medium or large
+3. Control the weight of a font
+4. Set a font to italics

 **Answer:** 3\.
 Correct answer

 **You can use the background property to:**

-1. Option
-2. Option
-3. Option
-4. Option
+1. Set the set the background color of an element
+2. Control the position of text in a background
+3. Control the repitition of an font in the background
+4. All of the above

-**Answer:** 3\.
+**Answer:** 1\.
 Correct answer

 **Which option is True:**

-1. A CSS class .... and an ID ....
+1. A CSS class applies changes to a specific element and an ID applies changes to a group of elements
-2. Option
-3. Option
-4. Option
+2. A CSS class applies changes to a group of elements and an ID applies changes to a specific element

-**Answer:** 3\.
+**Answer:** 1\.
 Correct answer

 **The cascading effect is:**